Oil rebounds from rout on signs of strong product demand

 Saudi Arabia’s energy minister, Khalid al-Falih, said on Wednesday he expected global oil stocks to fall by the end of the first quarter.

-Reporting by Stephanie Kelly in New York, Christopher Johnson in London and Meng Meng and Aizhu Chen in Singapore; editing by Alexander Smith and Phil Berlowitz
+Reporting by Stephanie Kelly in New York, Christopher Johnson in London and Meng Meng and Aizhu Chen in Singapore; Editing by Phil Berlowitz and Bernadette Baum